University Committee List

 Legislative Affairs Council (Associated Students): One faculty member, 1 year appt., renewable.
 The Legislative Affairs Council is chaired by the AS Director of Legislative Affairs.
 This council is responsible for keeping the student body informed of all legislative action which affects students, empowers students to vote by coordinating a campus-based voter registration each semester there is an election, as well as hosting various forums of a political nature.

-Public Safety Committee (University): One faculty member, 3 year appt.
+Public Safety Committee (University): Two faculty members, 2 year appt.
 Promotes the cause of safety throughout the university and to increase awareness of safety conditions and programs among all members of the university community.
 (EM 05-07)

 Research & Sponsored Programs: Eight elected faculty members from each college for a 3-year term.